AmadeuszLisiecki/tags/README.md

 ## Run local project
 - Install ```npm i```
 - Run ```npm start```
-- Go to browser and type localhost:5173/tags in URL.
+- Go to the browser and type localhost:5173/tags in the URL.

 ## Storybook
-Project has designed Storybook.
+The project has designed a Storybook.
-Run ```npm run storybook``` to see use of componets.
+Run ```npm run storybook``` to see the use of components.
-Stories are saved in src/stories directory.
+Stories are saved in the src/stories directory.

 ## License
-The MIT License (MIT) described in [license file](/LIICENSE.txt).
+The MIT License (MIT) is described in [license file](/LIICENSE.txt).